VolkerSiep/SigmaMu/doc/source/api/solver/linearsolvers.rst

     ...
     scipy_matrix = csc_matrix(dm_matrix)

 The `SciPy`_ module is capable of solving the sparse system of size 10\ :sup:`4` in about 100 seconds, but not exploiting multiple CPUs in the calculation.
-One declared target of ``SiMu`` is to scale its performance with available CPUs.
+One declared target of ``SigmaMu`` is to scale its performance with available CPUs.

 Pypardiso solver
 ----------------